 An easier way for older & disabled Vermonters to access 3SquaresVT – a program that helps you put healthy foods on the table.

-You may use this simplified process if EVERYONE applying is:
+You may use this simplified application process only if EVERYONE applying is:

 - At least 60 years old or getting disability benefits,